Hugobros3/chunkstories/README.md

 ### Why yet another Minecraft clone ?

-Not everyone is happy with the direction Minecraft is taking under the direction of Microsoft.
-While the game is doing very well for now, it's also clear Redmont wants to keep an iron grip over it's modding potential, and refuses to provide a real modding API with a permissive licensing scheme.
-There is also the issue of the Bedrock edition, which is a dystopian version of the game, complete with paid mods, microtransactions and completely locked-down executables, which threatens to replace the good old Java Edition over time.
+Not everyone is happy with the direction Minecraft is taking under the direction of Microsoft. ~~While the game is doing very well for now,~~ (See edit later) it's clear Redmont wants to keep an iron grip over it's modding potential, and refuses to provide a real modding API with a permissive licensing scheme.
+There is also the issue of the Bedrock edition, which is a dystopian version of the game, complete with paid mods, microtransactions and completely locked-down executables, which threatens to replace the good old Java Edition over time. **Edit 2020.12.02: this threat is now a much more concrete one with the move to Microsoft accounts forcing players to submit to very problematic terms of service if they do not want to give up their access to the game, further highliting the importance of a free (as in beer) alternative.**

-In contrast, Chunk Stories is free software and runs on any platform someone can be bothered to port the implementation to.
+Chunk Stories is free software and runs on any platform someone can be bothered to port the implementation to.

 ### You didn't answer the question, there already are multiple open minecraft clones!